myshghoul/Myshghoul/README.md

 <img width="735" height="448" alt="image" src="https://github.com/user-attachments/assets/2ca13cc3-7b2e-42a9-b4a4-7bc91b6555f2" />

 ,⠀⸺⠀  . .ㅤI let you know me, see me.
 I gave you a rare gift, but you didn’t want it .⠀⠀◞ .
-I will either find a way or make one. ⠀.⠀ [Alt acc](https://github.com/GutsAndOne)⠀ !⠀⠀𐪞⠀⠀4teen !  、𐔌 、⠀she/her 、﹒⠀pansexual
+I will either find a way or make one. ⠀.⠀ [Alt acc](https://github.com/GutsAndOne)⠀ !⠀⠀𐪞⠀⠀4teen !  、𐔌 、⠀she/her 、

-★ ⠀ .  over 20 - under 13 dni 、 ⠀
-. ⠀ ⠀◟ 天 ◝
+★ ⠀ .  over 20 - under 13 dni 、 ⠀. ⠀ ⠀◟ 天 ◝